 “My campaign is taking the COVID-19 pandemic very seriously, and we’re listening to public health officials and experts to mitigate the spread of the virus,” Waltz said.
 “Like many organizations and businesses, we have cancelled events and pivoted our efforts during this unprecedented time.”

-(This is being updated as events are planned!)
+(This post is being updated as events are planned!)

 April 20 – 7:00 PM: Event passed.